 - The one-time top-up to the Canada Housing Benefit

-- A 10 per cent increase to the Old Age Security (OAS) pension for seniors 75 years and older.
+- An increase to the Old Age Security (OAS) pension for seniors 75 years and older.

-- doubling the Canada Student Grant amount until July 2023 and by waiving interest on Canada Student Loans through to March 2023.
+- doubling the Canada Student Grant amount and waiving interest on Canada Student Loans.

 All have one purpose.
 Help Justin Trudeau and Chrystia Freeland stay in office and/or get re-elected.